Grubeo/jpp-lib/README.md

 * optional: nodejs for auto-compiling and POSIX system for example io_handling

 ## Library style
-Beacuse library diffrent library users may want to use diffrent style for using library, we must ensure that we have all convinent APIs.
+Because different library users may want to use different style for using library, we must ensure that we have all convenient APIs.
 One of examples is listed below.

 ```c++
 namespace jpp